 Tips and Best Practices for Charging Your EV

 Ideally, you want to start charging when the battery drops below 20% capacity and stop charging when it reaches 80%.
 This will preserve the battery and increase its longevity.
 Of course, you can still charge it to 100% occasionally, when you are preparing for a longer trip and need the maximum range.

 Wi-Fi-enabled chargers will allow you to remotely start and stop charging, which make following these charging practices much easier.
 Some even let you set specific charging preferences, so the battery will not charge past a certain percentage, or so it will only start charging when the battery drops below a certain level.
 You can also set specific start and stop times so it charges when energy costs are the lowest (usually overnight).

 Use apps to find public chargers.

 A must-have app to download when it comes to charging out and about is PlugShare.
 This free and easy-to-use resource shows you all the publicly available charging stations near you.
 It includes supplemental information such as charging costs, speeds, and whether the station is currently being used.
 This is great for planning road trips, looking for last-minute charging in a pinch, and getting familiar with what chargers are close to where you live, work, and shop!

 Home charging is the preferred way to charge an electric vehicle.
 It’s convenient, and most EV owners charge overnight when rates are the lowest.
 Watch a brief video from our partners at PG&E to learn more about charging your electric vehicle at home.
 Watch now.

 If you are a renter or apartment manager in an equity community, your property may be eligible to receive a free electric vehicle charging station installation.
-See if your property qualifies for no-cost installation Take Survey.
+See if your property qualifies.